 I must admit, Dunedin isn’t a city I personally love on the South Island.
 With that said, the surrounding beaches and landscapes are!
 When I visit Dunedin I often only spend my nights in the city and during the day I’m out exploring places such as Tunnel Beach.

 Tunnel Beach is the most beautiful place to visit in Dunedin and via a short 20 minute walking trail from the parking lot you can venture down to see the rock formations up close.
 Low tide is the best time to go and you can access the beach (although I wouldn’t recommend swimming as there are strong currents in the area.)

 If you love surfing then I suggest you head to St Clair Beach.
 It’s one of the best surf spots on the South Island.
 You can rent a board and a much-needed wetsuit right from the beach so even without your own gear you can give this activity a go.

 In the city, I recommend visiting the steepest street in the world.
 Seriously, Baldwin Street in Dunedin has the title and lots of visitors get some cool photos there.
-Other than that, visit a museum, walk the Dunedin Street Art Trail, or even just go out for drinks on the town!
+Other than that, some other fun things to do in Dunedin include visiting a museum, walking the Dunedin Street Art Trail, or even just going out for drinks on the town!